 Adolescence is the time when teens develop the ability to consider hypothetical situations and multiple options or solutions to a problem.
 This affects their social interactions as relationships suddenly become more complex.
 The question no longer is "who is my friend?"
 An array of complicated relationships such as degrees of friendship and loyalty must be addressed.
 This can be unnerving for an adolescent who is used to a world visible in black and white.
 The ability to classify everything as right or wrong, friend or enemy, ethical or unethical has disappeared.
 Without these clear-cut definitions, some adolescents struggle socially and emotionally.
 And without with ability to separate emotional struggles from the rest of their day, some adolescents struggle in school as they try to make sense of it all.

-The transition from concrete to abstract thinking can be supported and developed via experiential learning.
+The transition from concrete to abstract thinking is a critical component of teen learning and can be supported and developed via experiential learning.
 Learning by doing or through experience with guidance from a teacher gives adolescents the ability to make mistakes in a structured environment.
 It also provides scaffolding to help students determine their own belief systems and presents opportunities for growth in a learning environment.

 Reasoning and Decision-Making